 Processing payroll in Oregon has a lot of moving parts.
 Before paying an employee in the state, you must consider several areas of Oregon Payroll Law, including the minimum wage, hours worked, overtime, allowed deductions, payroll tax, and more.

-According to the Boston College of Retirement Research, half of the people in the U.S. won't have enough funds saved to keep their standard of living during retirement, and over a third of workers have less than $1000 in retirement savings.
+According to the Boston College of Retirement Research, half of the people in the U.S. won't have enough funds saved to keep their standard of living during retirement.
+Additionally, over a third of workers have less than $1,000 in retirement savings.

 Under the Equal Pay Act of 1963, the U.S. Department of Labor prohibits wage discrimination based on gender.
 Many states, including Oregon, have reinforced this law with new legislation to ensure that employees receive equal pay for equal work as a part of Oregon payroll requirements.
 Governor Kate Brown signed Oregon's Equal Pay Act of 2017 (OEPA) into law in June 2017.

 Health coverage is an important component of a happy life and mental well-being.
 In turn, employees with affordable health care are more productive and engaged in their work.
 Prior to the Affordable Care Act (ACA), nearly 1 in 5 Oregonians lacked health care coverage.
 Today, 95% of Oregon residents have coverage.
 Here is how the ACA has impacted Oregon.

 The Washington Cares Fund is a long-term insurance program developed by the state legislature to address the future long-term health care crisis.
 The program aims to provide Washington employees with affordable, long-term care insurance benefits that any eligible member can use for a wide range of long-term healthcare needs.